On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing

 After solving the relations on the remaining $9$ coefficients produced by the random points, we obtain the following solutions:

-\begin{rem} While the authors of \cite{borisov2023realizing} solved the system $s_3 s_5 s_6 - d^3 = 0$ using a finite field search and lifting the coefficients back to $\bb Q(\sqrt{-7})$, we instead solve for the irreducible components of the ideal formed by the equations in the file \texttt{4H-Quadratic.txt} with \texttt{Magma} directly and found the exact solutions in $\bb Q(\sqrt{-7})$ within a reasonable time. \end{rem}
+\begin{rem} While the authors of \cite{borisov2023realizing} solved the system $s_3 s_5 s_6 - d^3 = 0$ using a finite field search and lifting the coefficients back to $\bb Q(\sqrt{-7})$, we instead solve for the irreducible components of the ideal formed by the equations in the file \texttt{4H-Quadratic.txt} with Magma directly and found the exact solutions in $\bb Q(\sqrt{-7})$ within a reasonable time. \end{rem}

-\subsection{Solving for $r_3$}
+\subsection{Solving for $r_3=0$}

-We find random points on $r_3$ by computing random points on $\{s_3 = d = 0\}$ with high accuracy.
-We then solve for the systems of quadratics vanishing on $r_3$ and obtained $\dim_{\bb C} H^0(\FPP, 12H - 4H) = 21$ equations.
+We found random points on $r_3=0$ by computing random solutions to $\{s_3 = d = 0\}$ on $\FPP$ with high accuracy.
+We then solved for the quadratic polynomials vanishing on $r_3$ and obtained $\dim_{\bb C} H^0(\FPP, 12H - 4H) = 21$ equations, which can be shown to cut out the curve in the correct class by looking at its Hilbert polynomial.
 The equations can be found in \texttt{Equations/4H\_one\_section.txt}.
-Now we can give a proof that $4H + 0$ is not basepoint free.
+Now we can give a proof that $4H + 0$ is not base point free.